-Rebecca Salzer, Assistant Professor of Dance and Interim Director of the Collaborative Arts Research Initiative at the University of Alabama, is an intermedia dance artist and educator.
+Rebecca Salzer, Assistant Professor of Dance and Director of the Collaborative Arts Research Initiative at the University of Alabama, is an intermedia dance artist and educator.
 Her work for the stage has been seen in Chicago, Los Angeles, San Diego, and San Francisco, where she directed Rebecca Salzer Dance Theater for a decade.
 Her award-winning films and videos have been programmed in national and international venues and on public affiliate television stations KQED, KPBS, and WTTW.
 Salzer is a Jacob K. Javits Fellow.
 She holds a B.A. in Humanities from Yale University and an M.F.A. in Dance Theatre from the University of California, San Diego.
 Her recent screendance research has focused on how a medium that separates the performer and viewer in space and time can paradoxically preserve and even heighten a sense of immediacy and inclusion.
 Since 2016, she has also been leading a national effort to improve dance’s online presence; pushing for a more cohesive, comprehensive, discoverable, and imaginative approach to representing dance online.
 In December, Salzer was awarded a Digital Humanities Advancement Grant from the National Endowment for the Humanities to move this project forward.